PhilipDeFraties/NightWriter/README.md

 You will see a confirmation message in your terminal indicating that 'original_message.txt' file was created which holds an english translation of the braille from 'baille.txt'.
 The contents of 'fixtures/lyrics.txt' and 'original_message.txt' are identical.

 ## Structure/Functionality
-Within the lib directory 'night_writer.rb' and 'night_reader.rb' files provide their respective classes which take in input and output file paths upon being intialized via the runner files.
-The 'iomanager.rb' file provides the iomanager module which provides methods for reading and writing files as well as methods to count characters and print confirmation to the terminal.
+Within the lib directory 'night_writer.rb' and 'night_reader.rb' files provide their respective classes which take in input and output file paths upon initialization.
+The 'iomanager.rb' file provides the a module with methods for reading and writing files as well as methods to count characters and print confirmation to the terminal.
 Initialization of the writer and reader classes initializes the translator class which provides methods for splitting, translating, and concatenating text.
 The alphabet module provides english to braille and braille to english alphabet hashes.

 ## Testing
 TDD with minitest.